html5cat/html5cat.github.io/source/_posts/2013-04-11-js-mvc-angular-vs-ember.markdown

 Angular's main philosophy is extending HTML syntax instead of abstracting HTML away with another templating language – *Angular is what HTML would have been had it been designed for applications* (from [Docs/Overview](http://docs.angularjs.org/guide/overview))

+If you are using the classical code quality measurement metric of WTFs/minute, Angular will make you happy.

 ## What about Ember?